mbiti001/mwein-medical/README.md

 	Update `SMTP_*`, `CONTACT_EMAIL`, and `ADMIN_SESSION_SECRET` alongside `DATABASE_URL` as needed.
 Leaving the email values blank will fall back to console logging so you can still submit the form locally, but you must seed at least one admin account before you can access the dashboard.

+	If you would like the mental health assistant to produce personalised supportive messages, add `OPENAI_API_KEY` (and optionally `OPENAI_MODEL`) to your environment.
+Without these, the assistant still runs locally with reassuring defaults and never stores PHQ-9 responses.

 2. If you stay on the bundled SQLite database, nothing else is required—`lib/prisma.ts` points to `file:./prisma/dev.db` by default when `DATABASE_URL` is missing.

 3. To use PostgreSQL (or another provider) instead: